krkruk/arduino-robot-tutorial/docs/chapters/6_robot_integration.md

 These requirements shall convert into the following assumptions:
 * **RB-GENERAL-IMPL/0010/REF:RB-GENERAL-REQ/0010**: The robot shall utilize 28BYJ-48 stepper motors to drive
-* **RB-GENERAL-IMPL/0020/REF:RB-GENERAL-REQ/0010**: The robot shall be equipped with wheel 7-7.5cm in diameter, 3D-printed in PLA, rubberized tread
+* **RB-GENERAL-IMPL/0020/REF:RB-GENERAL-REQ/0010**: The robot shall be equipped with a set of wheels 7-7.5cm in diameter, 3D-printed in PLA, rubberized tread
 * **RB-GENERAL-IMPL/0030/REF:RB-GENERAL-REQ/0020**: The drive model shall be implemented within microcontroller
 * **RB-GENERAL-IMPL/0031/REF:RB-GENERAL-REQ/0020**: The drive model shall comprise 4 commands: FORWARD, BACKWARD, TURN_LEFT, TURN_RIGHT.
 Turning shall be performed in-place.
 Power setting of min.0-max.255 shall be issued along with the drive command.
 * **RB-GENERAL-IMPL/0040/REF:RB-GENERAL-REQ/0030**: The robot shall use microUSB cable and be supplied